Wednesday, 8 November 2017

 05th November 2017.

-This heritage visit to Sri Ranganathaswamy Temple, Sri Pundarikaksha Perumal Temple, Thiruvellarai and Sri Jambukeswarar temple at Thiruvanaikaval was arranged by the Chozham Varalaru thedal kuzhu on 05th November 2017.
-Since I planned to attend our Kula Deivam Sri Veeramathi Amman Temple’s Kumbabishekam near Erode on 03rd November 2017, decided to attend this heritage walk.
-Visited this temple more than 50 years before, this Heritage visit gave me an opportunity of visiting this temple and had the darshan of Sri Ranganathaswamy once again.
-I extend my sincere thanks to Dr. Udhaya Shankar, Andavar Kani, Abirami, R K Lakshmi, Mr Raman Sthapathy, who explained the salient features of this temple, Mr Selvaraj Nayakkavadiyar for arranging this heritage walk.
+This heritage visit to Sri Ranganathaswamy Temple, Sri Pundarikaksha Perumal Temple, Thiruvellarai, and Sri Jambukeswarar Temple at Thiruvanaikaval was arranged by the Chozham Varalaru Thedal Kuzhu on 05th November 2017.
+Since I planned to attend our Kula Deivam Sri Veeramathi Amman Temple’s Kumbabishekam near Erode on 03rd November 2017, I decided to attend this heritage walk.
+Visited this temple more than 50 years ago.
+This Heritage visit allowed me to visit this temple and have the darshan of Sri Ranganathaswamy once again.
+I extend my sincere thanks to Dr. Udhaya Shankar, Andavar Kani, Abirami, R K Lakshmi, Mr Raman Sthapathy, who explaining the salient features of this temple and Mr. Selvaraj Nayakkavadiyar for arranging this heritage walk.

-On the moolavar sanctum gold plated 4 kalasa vimana with reliefs of Paravasuthevar, Achuthar, Ananthar and Venugopalar.
-The present golden plate covering for the moolavar vimana was done in 17th century by Thanjavur Achuthappa Nayakar
+On the moolavar sanctum, there is a gold-plated 4-kalasa vimana with reliefs of Paravasuthevar, Achuthar, Ananthar, and Venugopalar.
+The present golden plate covering for the moolavar vimana was done in the 17th century by Thanjavur Achuthappa Nayakar

-This temple is one of the 108 Divya Desam Vishnu temples and 12 Alwars has sung hymns Nalayira divya prabandham on Sri RanganathaSwamy.
-The place Srirangam was called as Thiruvarangam is on the banks of river Cauvery in Chozha Nadu ( Tiruchirappalli ).
+This temple is one of the 108 Divya Desam Vishnu temples, and 12 Alwars have sung hymns in Nalayira Divya Prabandham on Sri RanganathaSwamy.
+The place Srirangam was called Thiruvarangam and is on the banks of the river Cauvery in Chozha Nadu (Tiruchirappalli).

 Moolavar : Sri Aranganathar and Urchavar is Sri Namperumal.